Zyen Jones

-Zyen Jones (born August 25, 2000) is an American soccer player who plays as a winger for Tromsø, on loan from Ferencváros II.
+Zyen Jones (born August 25, 2000) is an American soccer player who plays as a winger for Slovak Niké Liga club FC Košice.

 Career

 Club

 After spending time in the Atlanta United FC academy, Jones moved to German side Schalke 04 in 2018.
 After playing with their under-19 team, Jones returned to the United States and joined USL Championship side Charlotte Independence on April 19, 2019.
 He was released by Charlotte on January 20, 2020.

 After several months without club, he joined Hungarian side Ferencváros in October 2020, playing for their reserve team.

 International

 Jones has been capped at the U-17 and U-20 levels for the USA youth national team.
 He is also eligible to play for Jamaica via his Jamaican father.